CDARS - Our Team

 Margot’s research interests are focused on the opportunities and constraints of new media technologies for children with disabilities to build relationships, construct identity and challenge disability discourse.
 Specifically, her doctoral research will employ the novel methodology of virtual ethnography to consider online video sharing sites through which children with disabilities can broadcast their own stories about the experience of living with disability via user-generated videos.
 A recipient of a CIHR Research Training Fellowship in Health Care, Technology and Place for 2014-2015 Margot is working under the primary HCTP mentorship of Dr. Barbara Gibson.

-Jenny Setchell is a Research Fellow in Physiotherapy at the University of Queensland since January 2019.
-Prior to that she was a Post-Doc with Prof. Barbara Gibson at the Critical Disability and Rehabilitation Studies Unit and held a concurrent position at the School of Health and Rehabilitation Sciences of The University of Queensland.
-Her research interests include post-structuralist critical perspectives on healthcare broadly, and physiotherapy, disability and pain specifically.
-Her PhD in psychology at the University of Queensland focussed on weight stigma in physiotherapy.
-Dr Setchell has been awarded over 1.1M in funding for her work and has over 30 publications including a co-edited book.
+Jenny Setchell is a Senior Research Fellow in Physiotherapy at The University of Queensland since January 2019 and Adjunct Scientist at Bloorview Research Institute.
+Prior to that she was a Post-Doc with Dr. Barbara Gibson at the Critical Disability and Rehabilitation Studies Unit and held a concurrent position at the School of Health and Rehabilitation Sciences of The University of Queensland.
+She is Director of SocioHealthLab which is a interdisciplinary research collective that pursues social transformation in health and healthcare through applied socio-cultural research.
+Her research interests include new material and critical perspectives on healthcare broadly, and physiotherapy, disability and pain specifically.
+Dr Setchell has been awarded over 1.2M in funding for her work and has over 40 publications including a co-edited book.
 Dr Setchell also has 20 years of diverse clinical experience as a physiotherapist in Australia and internationally primarily in the musculoskeletal and sports sub-disciplines.
-She is a founding member, and past co-chair of the international Critical Physiotherapy Network and a member of the International Society for Critical Health Psychology.
-Dr Setchell is the recipient of prestigious NHMRC Fellowship (2019-2022) and the Margret Mittelheuser Fellowship for post-graduate study (2015).
+She is a founding member, and past co-chair of the international Critical Physiotherapy Network and a committee member of the International Society for Critical Health Psychology.
+Dr Setchell is the recipient of a prestigious NHMRC Fellowship (2019-2022) and the Margret Mittelheuser Fellowship for post-graduate study (2015).
 She has also been an acrobat and a human rights worker.
 Dr Setchell can be found on twitter at @JenSetchell.
 For more information about her work see: https://researchers.uq.edu.au/researcher/13932

 Setchell J, Abrams T, McAdam LC, Gibson BE.
 Cheer* in healthcare practice: What it excludes and why it matters.
 Qualitative Health Research.
 In press.